alisalimi80/web-scraping/README.md

 # web-scraping
- web scraping with selenium and scrapy
+ web scraping azki website with selenium and scrapy